Flight: Malindo Air OD 561

 I checked in online and there I was able to select my own seat for free.

-And like a full service airline they offer a bag checking service on the KL Airport Express train.
+I always use the airport train if there is one available, and KL happens to have the best airport railway in Southeast Asia.
+As a full-service airline, Malindo offers a bag checking service on the KL Airport Express train.
 At KL Sentral there is a check-in counter where you can check your bag before getting on the train.
 I did this on my previous flight to Bali and it was a smooth service.
 This time I wanted to try the check-in experience at the airport.

-Another difference from the other low cost airlines is that Malindo use the main terminal, and not the KLIA2 terminal which is used by AirAsia.
+Another difference from the other low-cost airlines is that Malindo uses the main terminal, and not the KLIA2 terminal which is used by AirAsia.